How to pay independent contractors

 You’re not alone if you’re still unsure how to pay independent contractors, especially across borders.
 The process can be complex, confusing, and time-consuming, often hindering your business’s global expansion.

-With effective compliance tools, flexible global payment options, and support for hiring through AOR partners, Payoneer WFM lowers the barriers to international contracting.
+Thatโ€™s where a contractor management platform like Payoneer Workforce Management comes in.
+With flexible global payment options and support for engaging overseas contractors through AOR partners, Payoneer Workforce Management lowers the barriers to international contracting.
 You get peace of mind and streamlined operations, so you can focus on what matters: growing your business.

-Start hiring and paying contractors with confidence.
+Start engaging and paying independent contractors with confidence.

 FAQs